Here are AWS interview questions and answers for fresher as well as experienced candidates to get their dream job.

 19) How many Elastic IPs are allowed to be created by AWS?

 5 VPC Elastic IP addresses are allowed for each AWS account.

 The default storage class is a Standard frequently accessed.

-21) What are the roles?
+21) What are the Roles?

-Roles are used to providing permissions to entities which you can trust within your AWS account.
+Roles are used to provide permissions to entities which you can trust within your AWS account.
 Roles are very similar to users.
 However, with roles, you do not require to create any username and password to work with the resources.